migration

 The Tebra Help Center's practice information export guide documents five recommended reports for account closure or data backup:

-- Patient Demographic Export — complete patient information with balance details, available via Reports > Patients
+- Patient Demographic Export: complete patient information with balance details, via Reports > Patients

-- Accounts Receivable Aging — broken out by insurance and patient, available in Excel, CSV, and PDF
+- Accounts Receivable Aging: broken out by insurance and patient, in Excel, CSV, and PDF

 Clinical history comes through a separate path.
-The Tebra Help Center export documentation describes bulk XML Summary of Care files, scoped by provider and date range, delivered as a ZIP.
-Patient documents are bundled with that export.
+The Tebra Help Center export documentation describes bulk XML Summary of Care files, scoped by provider and date range, delivered as a ZIP with patient documents bundled in.
 One-time and recurring exports are both available.

 Two known gaps.
 First, author attribution does not carry through the clinical XML export.
-When the Summary of Care files are imported into another system, chart entries default to a generic Admin Account rather than the original provider.
-For compliance audits that depend on attributing a clinical decision to a specific clinician, the working pattern is to keep read-only Tebra access for the historical chart record rather than relying on the imported copy.
+When the Summary of Care files import into another system, chart entries default to a generic Admin Account instead of the original provider.
+For compliance audits that attribute a clinical decision to a specific clinician, keep read-only Tebra access for the historical chart rather than relying on the imported copy.

-Second, the export inventory above covers structured data.
-The working state of revenue cycle operations — open-claim follow-up notes, mid-investigation denial threads, in-flight appeal documents, unposted 835 ERAs sitting in the queue, the free-text notes a biller added on a claim before leaving Friday — does not come out cleanly through any per-practice system's bulk export.
+Second, the export inventory above covers structured data only.
+The working state of revenue cycle operations does not come out cleanly through any per-practice system's bulk export: open-claim follow-up notes, mid-investigation denial threads, in-flight appeal documents, and the unposted 835 ERAs sitting in the queue.
 This is not a Tebra-specific limitation.
 It is why the forward-only parallel-run pattern exists.

 Migration planning checklist